PTAAS EXCHANGE

 • regulatory requirements

 Despite the complexity of security planning, companies can focus on some aspects that can establish a foundation.
-Examples of this include meeting compliance requirements or maintaining a certain level of risk.
+Examples include meeting compliance requirements or maintaining a certain level of risk.
 Regardless of the starting point, startups will still want to maintain a basic level of security to avoid a breach.
 They should also have a plan for how they will scale their security program as the company grows.

 How much do companies spend on cybersecurity?